Sign up to our newsletter

 Why is the new Building Safety Act 2022 important?

-The Building Safety Act will enforce the requirements for keeping vital, up-to-date safety information about how a building has been designed, built, and managed.
+The Building Safety Act has enforced the requirements for keeping vital, up-to-date safety information about how a building has been designed, built, and managed.
 This ‘Golden Thread of Information’ will be stored digitally for the entire life of the building.
 It enables you to understand a building and the steps needed to keep both the building and people safe, now and in the future.

 In addition, a building safety charge will be introduced, so leaseholders can see and know what they are being charged for building safety, and there will be powers to limit the costs that can be charged.
 New sanctions of up to two years in prison and unlimited fines will be in place for anyone breaking legal duties.